-As will be discussed further in this white paper, the federal tax treatment of guaranteed payments may have some bearing on state sourcing of those payments.
+As will be discussed further in this white paper, the federal tax treatment of guaranteed payments does not control but may have some bearing on state sourcing of those payments.
 In particular, to the extent states choose to source guaranteed payments for services differently than distributive share income, they will need to be able to distinguish the payments to which that treatment is properly applied.
 This note summarizes how information on guaranteed payments is reported for federal tax purposes.